 NCDPS PREA policy addresses equal access of services for those who have a disability or have limited English proficiency.
 The Auditor was able to speak with residents with cognitive disabilities but no individuals who were LEP or significantly disabled.
-WRJDC provides all residents with a video education about PREA upon admission.
+LYDC provides all residents with a video education about PREA upon admission.
 The primary video, available in English and Spanish, is "Expect Respect".
 In addition to the video, the facility has signage up on the units of how to report concerns.
-As a juvenile facility with a fully accredited school program, all youth are assessed academically, which will further identify impairments to understanding.
-The Auditor spoke with the youth's Teacher to get an understanding how information on reading comprehension and learning disabilities are communicated to the treatment team.
-There were no residents at WRJDC at the time of the audit that required translation services.
+As a juvenile facility with a fully accredited school program, all youth are assessed academically, which will further identify impairments to understanding..
+There were no residents at LYDC at the time of the audit that required translation services.
 The Auditor confirmed this through conversations with residents on tours, through random interviews with residents and staff.
 The residents reported knowing their rights, how to report PREA concerns and if they had difficulty in understanding information how to get help.